Skip to main content

 The award is capped at € 75,000 (plus indexation as of 2016) or a years (gross) salary, whichever is greater.
 There are also some special rules for small employers and companies in serious financial difficulty, but in most cases the above will be applicable.

-In cases of unfair dismissal or gross misconduct by the employer, the courts may award an equitable amount of extra severance pay to compensate the employee.
+The protection against dismissal extends further: in cases of unfair dismissal or gross misconduct by the employer, the courts may award an equitable amount of extra severance pay to compensate the employee.
 As this legislation is relatively new, there are no exact guidelines in place yet as to when an equitable award will be granted.
 These damages are not capped.

 Summary dismissal of an employee in the Netherlands for urgent cause